 Stormwater runoff from this sub-catchment area will be captured by the main roof, lower terrace roof and surface parking lot area drains directed to an internal SWM storage tank.
-Stormwater collected within the storage tank will be pumped up to the new 250mm storm service and released into the existing 1676mm storm sewer in Laurier Avenue.
+Stormwater collected within the storage tank will be pumped up to the new storm service and released into the existing 1676mm storm sewer in Laurier Avenue.
 A pump (designed by the mechanical consultant) is required to control flow from the tank to a maximum rate of 3.78 L/s (60 USGPM), which is significantly less than the maximum allowable flow for this catchment area.
 A "stand-by" pump will be provided for emergency and/or maintenance purposes.
-An emergency power supply will also be provided and the internal SWM tank will be equipped with an emergency overflow pipe from the top of the tank, out letting to the surface on the south side of the building (the internal plumbing is to be pressure rated piping specified by the mechanical engineer.
+An emergency power supply will also be provided.
 The storm service will be equipped with a backflow prevention device to protect the building from any potential sewer back-ups.
 Table 3 summarizes the controlled post-development design flows and approximate storage volumes from area A-2 for the 2-year, 5-year and 100-year design events.